DKXXXL/master-thesis/pldi2023/review-reply-densed.md

   We should be clearer that, the point we want to emphasize is, whenever one vernacular command is emitted, our plugin will translate and type-check.
 Basically, type-checking happens together with interactive theorem proving, as opposed to non-interactively -- where type-checking only happens after a whole family is closed.

   Yes, modules/functors are generated in the background after each command is emitted.

+* (A, B) __In the conclusion of rule Tyeq/Casety, R should be T?__

+  Yes.
+Thank you for noticing this typo.

+* (A) __"Why is W(t) a term and not a type?
+What are bold-W and bold-P needed for?"__

+  In a dependent type system, a type is also a term. i.e. we have to allow `Γ ⊢ W(t) : 𝕌`.

+  𝕎(t) is a typo and should be deleted.
+Thanks for pointing that out.

+  ℙ is another technical detail of the system.
+Its functionality is to transform a linkage(overridable/extensible) into a module(sigma type).
+The reason it is irreplaceable is that proper abstraction cannot happen on linkage (𝕃) but only on a module (ℙ).
+For example, Line 744 shows we can prove `ℙ(σ₅) ⊢ s₆ :
+  A₆[p¹]` but generally `𝕃(σ₅) ⊢ s₆ : A₆[p¹]` not provable for non-trivial
+  `A₆`.